ranjan0-max/django/README.md

-#run these commands in cmd
+# run these commands in cmd

-1.pip install Django,
+# 1.pip install Django
-2.pip install "pymongo[srv]"
+# 2.pip install "pymongo[srv]"

-#go to that dir in which manage.py file exist
+# go to that dir in which manage.py file exist

 python manage.py migrate